Okazakee/ublue-tuxedo/README.md

 1. **DKMS Hook**: Automatically rebuilds and signs Tuxedo modules when a new kernel is installed
 2. **Module Loading Service**: Automatically copies signed modules from DKMS to a writable location and loads them
-3. **Kernel Install Trigger**: The `load-tuxedo-modules.service` runs after `kernel-install.service` to ensure modules are ready for the new kernel
+3. **Kernel Install Trigger**: The `tuxedo-modules.service` runs after kernel installation to ensure modules are ready

 **What happens automatically:**
 - After a kernel update, DKMS rebuilds modules for the new kernel
-- Modules are automatically signed with your MOK certificate
+- Modules are automatically signed with your MOK certificate (via DKMS hook)
 - Modules are copied to `/usr/local/lib/modules/$(uname -r)/extra/` (writable location)
 - Modules are automatically loaded on next boot

 **You only need to reboot** - everything else is handled automatically!

+📖 **For detailed Secure Boot documentation, see [docs/SECUREBOOT.md](docs/SECUREBOOT.md)**

 ## Verification